Seeking the LEAN MACHINE

 magazine as one of the "World's Best Managed Manufacturing Companies."

-by Jim Womack and Dan Jones), and Group President of the Tool Group, the largest business unit of Danaher.
+Prior to joining HON, Koenigsaecker was with Danaher Corp., where he was President of the Jacobs Vehicle Equipment Co. (whose lean conversion is featured in the book Lean Thinking by Jim Womack and Dan Jones), and Group President of the Tool Group, the largest business unit of Danaher.
 In addition to leading the lean conversion of these operations, Koenigsaecker developed and implemented the "Danaher Business System," a comprehensive lean-enterprise model.

 In addition, Koenigsaecker has held senior management positions in Finance, Marketing, and Operations with Rockwell International and Deere & Co.
 He is a graduate of the Harvard Business School.